bhague1281/kevin-bacon-project/readme.txt

 testing methods.
 B.H.: Polished other files to fix any confusing formatting.
 B.H.: Performed official testing with several actors (see Testing).
+B.T.: Additional features added to kevinbacon.cpp to allow various types of input by the user
+B.T.: Additional testing with new features added, bounds checking B.T.: Modifications to account for middle names, initials, and roman numeral characters

 Testing
 ---------------------------------------------------------------------